Tips For Fraud Protection and Protecting Your Identity

-When it comes to fraud prevention, your best form of security isn’t fancy software or an armed guard.
+When it comes to fraud prevention, security doesn't just come in the form of fancy software or a flashy app.
+Your best form of security isn’t fancy software or an armed guard.
 Your best asset for preventing fraud is you.
 By being smart, safe and alert with your finances, you’ll be able to see issues before they happen.
 Here’s how:

 - Guard your card.
 Play defense against prying eyes by protecting your PIN when making purchases and make a habit of changing your PIN regularly.
 Also, keep your card somewhere safe so it doesn’t fall into the wrong hands.

 - Stay alert at the ATM.
 Cover your PIN and be aware of your surroundings.
 Contact someone if there’s something that seems suspicious going on with the machine.
 Make a habit of keeping receipts from non-bank ATMs so you have physical records of these transactions.